 Every time my husband and I visit to celebrate the first day of spring, Maman never skips making her delicious kuku sabzi.
 It has been a tradition for us to help her prepare the herbs and vegetables in the kitchen while Maman does the flavoring and quality control.

-Because of my love towards egg, and the superb combination of high-fiber greens with protein, I have adapted them to my anti-inflammatory diet regime.
+Because of my love for eggs and the superb combination of high-fiber greens with protein, I have adapted them to my anti-inflammatory diet regime.

 How to eat this Persian leeks and chives frittata

 This delicious Persian leek and chives frittata can be enjoyed as a main or side dish.
-My husband’s family typically pairs it with lavash (Persian flatbread) and yogurt as a side condiment.
+My husband’s family typically pairs it with barbari or lavash (Persian flatbread)next to yogurt, pickles, and raddish as a side dish.
 Rice is another common carb eaten next to this high-fiber frittata.

 I have made this recipe countless times, and I figured that it’s delicious with air-fried sweet potatoes for a well-balanced meal.
 You can enjoy them warm, cold, or at room temperature.
 That’s one of the reasons they make an ideal snack for a picnic, lunchbox, or finger food at your parties.